Transform Your Space with Container Gardening on Your Balcony

 • Ensure good drainage – pots must have holes

-• Always check the soil moisture before watering
+• Check the soil moisture always before watering

 • Use mulch to retain soil moisture